-Rapidly make a model, even if it is simple
+Rapidly make a data science model, even if it is simple

 Simpler models are often more robust than complicated.
 It is okay if the simple model doesn't reach the desired performance.

-Get an end-to-end version of the simple model to internal stakeholders
+Get an end-to-end version of the simple data science model to internal stakeholders

 Ensure that a simple model, even if its performance is poor, gets put in front of internal stakeholders as soon as possible.
 This allows rapid feedback from your users, who might tell you that a type of data that you expect them to provide is not available until after a sale is made, or that there are legal or ethical implications with some of the data you are trying to use.
 In some cases, data science teams make extremely quick "junk" models to present to internal stakeholders, just to check if their understanding of the problem is correct.